Desi daru: Industry

 An article in the medical journal The Lancet estimated that nearly two-thirds of the alcohol consumed in India is country liquor.
 Globus spirits mentioned that India's country liquor market is about 242 million cases (over 30% of the beverage industry in India) with a growth rate of about 7% per annum.
 No data regarding Pakistan is available as drinking alcohol is officially prohibited for Muslims in Pakistan, although locally made liquor is sold on the black market.

 Government regulation provide for a separate licensing for production, distribution and retailing of country liquor (IMIL) as opposed to Indian-made foreign liquor.

 Social issues

 Country liquor, being the cheapest alcohol in India, is the mainstay alcoholic beverage for the rural population and urban poor.
 In rural areas, illicit country liquor has been blamed for domestic violence and poverty in the family.
 There have been several protests against country liquor shops/bars in villages.

 Adulteration

-As country liquor is cheaper than other spirits, there have been reports of mixing country liquor with Scotch/English whisky in many bars in India.
+As country liquor is cheaper than other spirits, there have been reports of mixing country liquor with Scotch/English whisky in many bars in India to maximise the profit.

+Harmful moonshine alcohol

-If care is not taken in the distillation process and the proper equipment is not used, harmful impurities such as fusel alcohols, lead from plumbing solder, and methanol can be concentrated to toxic levels.
-Several deaths have been reported in India and Pakistan due to consumption of non-factory made toxic liquor.
+When moonshine desi daru is made illegally and if the distillation process and the proper equipment is not used, harmful impurities such as fusel alcohols, lead from plumbing solder, and methanol can be concentrated to toxic levels in the moonshine desi daru.
+Several deaths have been reported in India and Pakistan due to consumption of illegally-made toxic moonshine liquor.